What is a Silk Press?

 Section your hair in sections that are no wider than the flat iron

 Make one single pass from the root of your hair down to the tip.

-A roller set done correctly will not need more than a single pass with the flat iron.
+A roller set (Check out this article: roller set natural hair) done correctly will not need more than a single pass with the flat iron.

 Tip: Don’t burn your hair!
 Your flat iron should always be moving.